ceramicnetwork/js-did/docs/modules/pkh_ethereum.md

+# Module: pkh-ethereum

-## Ethereum AuthMethod and Verifier
+# Ethereum AuthMethod and Verifier
 Implements support to authenticate, authorize and verify with Ethereum accounts as a did:pkh with SIWE(X) and CACAO.
 Primarly used with `did-session` and `@didtools/cacao`.